First Aid: Something in Your Eye

 Most of the time when you get something in your eye you can carefully remove it.
 In some cases, an object in your eye can scratch your cornea.
 A scratched cornea takes a couple of days to heal and may require treatment from your health care provider.
-If you get a chemical in your eye or something is imbedded in your eye, you need immediate medical treatment.
+If you get a chemical in your eye or something is embedded in your eye, you need immediate medical treatment.
 Follow the instructions below for treating your eye.
+Dr. Kirk and his team, located in Loveland, CO, are ready to start treatment today!

 How do I remove a particle in my eye?